hahamilton/help/dev_tools/find_site_urls.md

 7. Run the script.
 	Your site's URLs display in the output.

-> To make the output easier to share, consider adding to the script so that the output writes to a commonly used file format (such as CSV).
+> To make the output easier to share, consider writing the output to a commonly used file format (such as CSV).